andli/ch_points/README.md

 # 🍁 ch_points

-Get the current Canadian Highlander points value of a given Moxfield deck.
+Get the current Canadian Highlander points value of a given Moxfield deck straight to your clipboard.
 The points are sourced from [the official website](https://www.canadianhighlander.ca/points-list/).

 ## Installation